pupilfirst/playbook/3-verified-timelines.md

 # Verified Timelines

 Verified timelines are aimed at tackling one of the biggest problems a new entrepreneur faces: uncertainty (or "What do I do now?").
-When used correctly, the Verified Timeline is like a compass pointing to true North for your journey and gives you answers these three questions:
+When used correctly, the Verified Timeline is like a compass pointing to true North for your journey and gives you answers to these three questions:

 1. What should my team be focused on right now?